Pupil Voice and Responsibilities at St Mary's Catholic High School, Leyland

 We are extremely proud of our pupils and the responsibility they show in a wide variety of different roles at St Mary’s.
 There has been a significant culture change over recent years, allowing the school to promote outstanding pupil leaders across all Year cohorts; our pupils now play an essential role in the life of the school.
 The pupils themselves show great pride in their school environment and have high expectations of themselves and others.

-The Senior Prefect team contribute in many different ways in moving our school forwards; their impact is also felt in the community.
+The Senior Prefect team contribute in many different ways in moving our school forward; their impact is also felt in the community.
 For example, it is an expectation for our senior team to make a commitment in attending Tuesday morning mass at St Mary’s Church and the team are also ambassadors to specific Year groups, where attendance at certain events throughout the year is a necessity.
 Several of the Senior Prefect team also lead assemblies throughout the Year and all take on additional leadership responsibilities when it comes to managing the day to day business of the Prefect team; this ensures that a strong Prefect presence is fulfilled when performing break and lunch time duties.
 Weekly Senior Prefect meetings also allow pupils the opportunity to discuss ways of improving the school further.

 The Form Representative role has been upgraded, with pupils also contributing to what they believe the role should entail.
 As a result of pupil suggestions, a more rigorous appointment process has been set up and each Form Representative involve themselves in the day to day running of the Form alongside and guided by the expertise of the Form Tutor.